FAQ

 Section titled “Comparison”How does Actionbase compare to Neo4j?

-- Neo4j is a general-purpose graph database
+- Neo4j — general-purpose graph queries, traversals

 How does Actionbase compare to traditional RDBMS?